 - Rather Do quietly wait for them to come to you.

 - Do not approach any wildlife if they are close by, especially for selfies.
-Not cool.

 - On the contrary, Do watch quietly from your car and enjoy photographing animals in their natural habitat.

-7. Hiking Is Peaceful in Fall
+7. Hiking Is Peaceful At Yellowstone In The Fall

 There are a ton of other hikes you can choose between but be sure to check the current backcountry situation report for updates on trail closures and safety.